MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - **Runtime dependencies**.
 Loosely coupled services shouldn't be constrained to use the same compute platform, programming language, runtime, or operating system.

 - **Scaling**.
-Services should be able to scale independently by optimizing the use of infrastructure and platform resources.
+Services should be able to scale independently.
+Optimize the use of infrastructure and platform resources.

 - **Fault tolerance**.
 Failures should be handled separately and shouldn’t affect client transactions.

 - **Transactional integrity**.
-You should consider the effect of data creation and persistence that happens in separate services.
+Consider the effect of data creation and persistence that happens in separate services.

 - **Distributed tracing**.
 End-to-end tracing might require complex orchestration.

 ### Design recommendations

-- Align microservice boundaries with critical user-flows.
+- Align microservice boundaries with critical user flows.

 - Use event-driven asynchronous communication where possible to support sustainable scale and optimal performance.